Crews get the upper hand on Los Angeles' La Tuna wildfire

-Firefighters battling Los Angeles' largest-fire ever continued to make progress Monday thanks to cooler temperatures, rain and lighter winds, officials said.
+Firefighters battling Los Angeles' largest-ever fire continued to make progress Monday thanks to cooler temperatures, rain and lighter winds, officials said.

 Although the La Tuna fire jumped from 5,800 to 7,000 acres, Los Angeles Fire Chief Ralph Terrazas said Monday, firefighters made big gains containing the blaze: They expanded the fire line from 10 percent Sunday to 30 percent Monday.